taravasya/FLARUM-MIGRATION/README.md

 7. Run attachments.php
 8. Run avatars.php
 9. Run smiles.php
-10. Run import.php.
-It will output information to the console telling you what is going on and some errors what occurred.

 (Point 7-9 will save BLOBs from vBulletin DB to file system to the folders what must be created at point 5.
 It is recommended to check the integrity of saved files)

+11. Run import.php.
+It will output information to the console telling you what is going on and some errors what occurred.

 ### Starting a new attempt
 If something went wrong and you want to start over: